Frequently Asked Questions

 Why is the Cascade Renewable Transmission Project needed for the Pacific Northwest?

 To meet the climate crisis, Oregon and Washington have both passed into law bold clean energy requirements for electric utilities.
 As soon as 2030, 80% of electricity in Oregon must be carbon-free and 80% of electricity in Washington must be carbon-neutral.
 By 2040 and 2045, Oregon and Washington respectively, must achieve 100% carbon-free electricity.
 Without new transmission, achieving these clean energy goals will be impossible.
-That’s why this new transmission is urgently needed.
-Right now, there is minimal to no available east to west transmission capacity, stranding renewable energy capacity east of the Cascades and increasing overall energy demand.
+But in addition to clean energy goals, the region is experiencing massive growth in future electricity needs for new technology centers, manufacturing, and electrification of buildings and transportation.
+Right now, there is minimal to no available east to west transmission capacity, stranding thousands of megawatts (MW) of renewable energy east of the Cascades.

-This transmission line will transport 1,100 megawatts (MW) of renewable energy generated east of the Cascades to customers west of the Cascades – enough to serve roughly 800,000 homes.
-Overall, 5,000 MW of new renewable energy resources will be needed by 2030, the vast majority of which will be east of the Cascades where large-scale solar and wind generation can be built cost-effectively.
-This transmission line is a key part of securing the clean energy future.
+The Cascade transmission line will transport 1,100 megawatts of renewable energy generated east of the Cascades to customers west of the Cascades.
+The vast majority of new renewable energy resources are located east of the Cascades where large-scale solar and wind generation can be built cost-effectively.
+This transmission line is a key part both of meeting future energy needs and securing a clean energy future.

 What is a marine transmission line and what is the route of this proposed line?

-Marine transmission carries electricity through an underwater cable.
-This proposed line is a single 12-inch cable bundle containing two 6-inch HDVC cables plus a fiber optic cable which will be buried 10-15 feet beneath the Columbia River riverbed from The Dalles to the Rivergate Industrial area in Portland.
-The 100-mile route will begin and end with 5-mile underground lines connecting to 5-acre converter stations located near existing Bonneville Power Administration (BPA) and Portland General Electric (PGE) facilities.
+Marine transmission carries electricity through an underwater cable, and is widely used throughout the world..
+This proposed line is a single 12-inch cable bundle containing two 6-inch HDVC cables plus a fiber optic cable which will be buried 10-15 feet beneath the Columbia River riverbed for about 80 miles between The Dalles and the Rivergate Industrial area in Portland.
+The entire route of nearly 100 miles will begin and end with 5-mile underground lines connecting to 5-acre converter stations located near existing Bonneville Power Administration (BPA) and Portland General Electric (PGE) facilities.
 The route bypasses Bonneville Dam, travelling 7.5-miles underground and around the dam and locks on public rights of way.
 Similar electricity transmission is used around the world and is currently in use in the San Francisco Bay Area and on the east coast.
 PowerBridge has built and now operates two such lines in the New York, New Jersey area..

 Why go under the Columbia River and not above ground?

 Marine transmission over long distances is a well-established, low-impact technology that has been used for more than four decades all over the world, including the United States, in rivers, lakes, and oceans.
-Compared to large structures needed for high-capacity overhead transmission lines, this line has the benefit of avoiding the visual and wildlife impacts of overhead transmission.
-In addition, the underground, underwater transmission will guard against power outages due to severe weather events and potential wildfires that could be caused by electrical equipment.
+Compared to large structures needed for high-capacity overhead transmission lines, this line has the benefit of avoiding visual and wildlife impacts.
+In addition, burying the line underground and underwater will guard against power outages due to severe weather events and potential wildfires.

 How does it work?